prototype5885/RayCastingGaem/README.md

 cmake ..
 make

-then copy the textures folder into the build folder
+then copy the assets folder into the build folder